Astragalus nitidiflorus: Conservation

 To maintain this plant's population habitat destruction must be prevented.

 Attempts to save this plant along with many of the other Astragalus plants have been made through the use of Thidiazuron.
 This is because of the plant's naturally slow seedling development and seed germination.
 A chemical which is a plant growth regulator which helps the plants be stronger and grow faster.
 This has been shown to help the plants grow even sterile seedlings but the sterile seedlings did not have healthy development.
-The regenerated shoots, however, had much more success and are even able to be transferred to another place.
+The regenerated shoots, however, had much more success and were even able to be transferred to another place.
 However, this chemical does have negative side-effects such as hyperhydricity and poor shoot development which can occur but do not always present itself.

 Comparison with A. gines-lopezii

 Astragalus gines-lopezii, A.nitidiflorus and A. devesae were described as the same species which was A. nitidiflorus.
 A. gines-lopezii is one of the phylogenetically closest species to A. nitidiflorus.
 A. nitidiflorus has a very high reproductive capacity on the production of flowers and seeds than A. gineslopezii.
 On the contrary, the proportion of flowers setting ripe fruits in A. gines-lopezii is higher compare to than in A. nitidiflorus.